suvendujena2001/GyamSys_Training/workarea/anand-talekattu/C#-training/Memory Allocation in C#.md

 ![](https://dotnettutorials.net/wp-content/uploads/2020/05/word-image-61.png?ezimgfmt=ng:webp/ngcb8)

 ## Value Types and Reference Types in C#.NET
-As we understood the concept of Stack and Heap, Now, let us move forward and understand the concept value types and reference types in C#.
 The Value types are the types that hold both data and memory in the same location.
 On the other hand, a reference type is a type that has a pointer that points to the actual memory location.

 ## Understanding Value Type in C#:
 Let us understand value type with an example.
 Please have a look at the following image.
 As you can see in the image, first, we create an integer variable with the name x, and then we assign this x integer value to another integer variable named y.
 In this case, the memory allocation for these two variables will be done inside the stack memory.